 The AMT-060 study is an ongoing Phase I/II, open-label, multi-center study including 10 patients with documented severe or moderately-severe hemophilia B. Patients had FIX levels less than 1-2% and required chronic infusions of prophylactic or on-demand Factor IX therapy at the time of enrollment.
 Each patient is receiving a one-time, 30-minute, intravenous administration of AMT-060, consisting of an AAV5 vector carrying a therapeutic human Factor IX, without the use of immunosuppression therapy.
 The study includes two dose cohorts of five patients each, with the first cohort receiving 5x1012 gc/kg and the second cohort receiving 2x1013 gc/kg. uniQure will follow all 10 patients in the study for a period of five years to further assess long-term safety and durability.

 In July 2017, the Company presented updated clinical data from our Phase I/II trial (view press release).

 The data from this ongoing study demonstrate clinically significant and sustained increases in FIX activity, substantial reductions in FIX replacement usage and a near cessation of spontaneous bleeding episodes.

-AMT-060 continues to demonstrate a very low screening failure rate, with all patients screened in the study testing negative for pre-existing neutralizing antibodies against the AAV-vector uniQure is using in the trial.
+All patients screened in the study tested negative for pre-existing neutralizing antibodies against the AAV5 vector uniQure is using in the trial.
 This collective data set suggests that a large proportion of the hemophilia patient population may be eligible for treatment with AMT-060.

-For more information on uniQure’s ongoing clinical trials please contact us at MedInfo@uniqure.com
+For more information on uniQure’s clinical trials please contact us at MedInfo@uniqure.com.